MythriJL/Report_card_generator-in-C-/README.md

 # project
-student marks card using c program
+student report card program by using c programming language